lgordon99/dh1/_texts/childhood.md

 - What gripes of wind, mine infancy did pain?
 - What tortures I, in breeding teeth[^fn4] sustain?
 - What crudities my cold stomach hath bred?
-- Whence vomits, worms, and flux have issued?
+- Whence vomits, worms, and flux[^fn5] have issued?
 - What breaches, knocks, and falls I daily have?
 - And some perhaps, I carry to my grave.
 - Sometimes in fire, sometimes in water fall:
 - Strangely preserv'd, yet mind it not at all.
 - At home, abroad, my danger's manifold
-- That wonder 'tis, my glass[^fn5] till now doth hold.
+- That wonder 'tis, my glass[^fn6] till now doth hold.
 - I've done: unto my elders I give way,
 - For 'tis but little that a child can say.